AlvaroGS7/DevOpsLearning/BestPractices/BestPractices.md

  - Focus on **continuous improvement** of processes in manufacturing, engineering, development, and business management.
  - Developers are responsible for **monitoring and alerting**
  -  **Maintain up-to-date documentation** to ensure proper knowledge sharing and collaboration within your team.
-	 - You can use tools like *Google Docs, Google Drive*, or third-party documentation platforms.
+	 - You can use tools like *Google Docs, Google Drive*, or third-party documentation platforms.<br><br>

 ## Azure Cloud

 ![AZ Cloud IMG](https://www.evozon.com/wp-content/uploads/2017/05/Azure-Banner.png)